qmk/qmk_firmware/keyboards/mechlovin/olly/jf/readme.md

 **Reset Key:** 3 ways to put the Olly JF into bootloader:
 By keycode: Tap RESET keycode.
-By Bootloader: hold ESC key while plugging in (jump to bootloader) By Bootmagic: hold Insert key while pluging in (jump to bootloader and resset EEPROM)
+By Bootloader: hold ESC key while plugging in (jump to bootloader) By Bootmagic: hold Insert key while pluging in (jump to bootloader and reset EEPROM)